lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ## How to use Git

-This developer guide will show how to do it with the terminal.
+This developer guide will show how to use git with the terminal.
 You can do all these commands directly in VSCode by entering `Ctrl+Shift+P` or `Cmd+Shift+P` and typing what you want to do, like `Create branch`.

 Git is a version control system that enables collaborative development and effective code managment.
 In Git there are three main areas or directories that represent different stages of your project.